Zettlr/zettlr-docs/docs/en/core/yaml-frontmatter.md

 > **Attention**: In YAML specification, tab (tabulator) character is not allowed to be used as indentation.
 For your YAML frontmatter to be valid, use spaces for indentation.

+## Frontmatters versus Defaults files

+Frontmatters can be used to override defaults set by either Pandoc internally or one of the defaults files which Zettlr uses to export your files.
+For more information, make sure to read the [documentation on defaults files](defaults-files.md) completely to avoid confusion!

 ## Frontmatter variables